-I am organizing a general theme on political inequality for RC 18: Political Sociology at the World Congress of the International Sociological Association 2010 in Gothenburg, Sweden.
+I organized a general theme on political inequality for RC 18: Political Sociology at the World Congress of the International Sociological Association 2010 in Gothenburg, Sweden.
 Here is a link to the RC18 website’s call for papers.
-If you’re interested in the study of political inequality, please submit a paper to me by December 15, 2009.

-Political inequality is the extent to which groups within society differ in influence over government decisions.
+Political inequality refers to structured differences in influence over government decisions and the outcomes of those decisions.
 Decades of research have clearly shown how position within the social structure impacts individual- and group-level political influence, such that political inequality interacts with a host of other inequalities, including those of gender, ethnicity, and class.
 Because political processes govern resource distribution, political inequality has profound consequences for the welfare of all people within society.

 This general theme focuses on political inequality as a distinctive form of inequality and aims to examine methodological and substantive issues pertaining to it.
 While there are many clear definitions and well-established measures of other major types of inequality — e.g. economic and educational inequalities — that enable researchers to address basic empirical questions of, “how unequal is society?” and “what are the causes and consequences of this inequality?” there are few attempts to directly measure political inequality.
 As a result, crucial questions remain unaddressed.